In the beginning

 On July 27, 1925, Coutts was appointed the first District Commissioner for the new District Association of West Sydney and took part in the first training camp for Scout Leaders.

 Another October camp was held at Waterfall and by now the trek cart had had its day.
 Cars and trucks were now plentiful and provisions could be taken directly from the Balmain Road hall to the 1st Leichhardt Troop site at the camp.

 Patrol Lead S. Fox again represents the troop at the 5th Australian Corroboree in Hobart.

-For two and six (30 cents) a week, the was moored in Leichhardt Bay [Long Cove] and despite running into debt the patrol continued on.
+For two and six (30 cents) a week, the cutter was moored in Leichhardt Bay [Long Cove] and despite running into debt the patrol continued on.

 Patrol Leader Fox attended the 6th Australian Corroboree.

-The Court of Honour allowed scouts wanting their gardener’s badge to use a strip of land three feet wide which extended along one side fence.
+The Court of Honour allowed Scouts wanting their gardener’s badge to use a strip of land three feet wide which extended along one side fence.

-E. J. Torr was the 1st Leichhardt troop representative among the 100-strong contingent of scouts selected to attend the official opening by the Duke of York (later King George VI) of the first Parliament House in Canberra on May 9, 1927.
+E. J. Torr was the 1st Leichhardt Troop representative among the 100-strong contingent of Scouts selected to attend the official opening by the Duke of York (later King George VI) of the first Parliament House in Canberra on May 9, 1927.
 At the time Canberra had a population of just 6,000 with no street lighting or paving – except around Parliament House.

 For Scout Week 1927, James X. Coutts, S.W.
 Sydney District Commissioner, laid out A Few Facts About West Sydney District in a souvenir programme.